 - No affiliate links.

 - If you’re pitching from an SEO company (trust me, it’s easy to tell), I’m probably not going to accept the post, but we can talk about other potential advertising opportunities on the blog.

 Any posts submitted should be written only for use on My Social Game Plan, unless otherwise agreed upon.
-This applies only to written content.
-If you would like to reuse your post in a video, eBook, etc., that’s acceptable.
+This applies only to blogs.
+If you would like to reuse the content of your post in a video, eBook, etc., that’s no problem.

-Of course, blog posts need to be relevant to the niche of My Social Game Plan — social media marketing and digital marketing.
+Of course, blog posts need to be relevant to the niche of My Social Game Plan.

 Some broad topic categories could include: